So, what is a limited slip differential and what’s a welded diff? Find out this and more in our LSD guide.

 Aftermarket LSDs are generally more complex and expensive to manufacture; however, are far more effective at distributing power and increasing traction and road holding.
 OEMs themselves regularly approach LSD manufacturers such as Quaife for their high-performance model lines.

-Why, or when, would you need to upgrade your LSD?
+Why, or when, would you need to upgrade your limited slip differential?

 We would recommend upgrading to an LSD for anyone keen on fast road driving or racing on a circuit.
 If you regularly experience a lack of traction, torque steer, understeer or oversteer, the fitment of an LSD will work to eliminate such unwanted characteristics.